pdfix/action-pdf-accessibility-paddle-docker/README.md

 You can choose either of them using the optional `--model` argument.
 By default "PP-DocLayout-L" is used.

+Rendering of page into image for Paddle engine is controlled by argument `--zoom` which takes number.
+Most sence take numbers between 1.0 and 4.0.

 These arguments are for an account-based PDFix license.
 ```bash
 --name ${LICENSE_NAME} --key ${LICENSE_KEY}